 If you're looking for a steak, the menu offers Farm-to-Table Steak options.
 New York Loin Steak is available as either pepper crusted au poive or as a perfectly seasoned plain strip loin.
 The loin steak, a 12oz.
 Black Angus Ribeye or 8oz.
 Tenderloin can be ordered with your choice of sauces: Black Pepper Cognac, Wild Mushroom Ragout, Green Pepper Sauce, or Bordelaise.
 All steak selections are served with fries and seasonal vegetables.

 In sticking with tradition, Randolph's offers a number of pastas including Rabbit Ragout Fettuccini, Southern Spaghetti Carbonara, and the signature Pappardelle Mushroom and Beef Tops in a cream sauce.
 Colorado is highlighted in the pastas too.
 Colorado Spaghetti Bolognaise is pancetta, homemade Italian sausage, ground Colorado buffalo mixed with tomatoes and fresh herbs, and then is topped with aged Parmesan cheese.
-It's a delicious local dish!
+It's a delicious locally inspired dish!

 The Centennial State is again highlighted with the Colorado Striped Bass Provencal.
 Au court bouillon filet of local striped bass is pan seared to the perfect golden brown and then served in a light broth over a bed of spicy ratatouille.